ghc-proposals/ghc-proposals/committee.rst

 The nomination and voting process is kept private, by using direct email to committee members, not the mailing list.

+Additionally, anyone may self-nominate themselves anytime (by email to the secretary).
+Such "out-of-season" appointments are at the discretion of the secretary, and would typically be made to fill skills gaps on the committee, or if a previous season was under-subscribed so that the committee was short of members.

 Any member of the committee is free to step down at any time; such a member may choose to leave the committee immediately or to wait until the